 Aerial adrenaline junkies should head straight for the Torrey Pines Gliderport, where glider planes, hang gliders and para-gliders launch themselves off the bluffs.
 Lessons, tandem rides and gear are available on-site.
 Soar 30 feet above Mission Bay like James Bond in Thunderball with a water-powered jetpack.
 Or, take the plunge with one of San Diego's professional skydiving centers.

 Looking for a one-of-a-kind, once-in-a-lifetime experience?
-Take a hike in Borrego's Palm Canyon Oasis or Torrey Pines State Park.
+Take a hike in Borrego Springs Wildflower Fields or Torrey Pines State Park.
 Take a romantic hot air balloon ride over the Del Mar Coast or Temecula Wine Country.
 Take the whole family down to the beach for a guided kayak tour of the La Jolla Sea Caves, where you'll get up close and personal with curious sea lions and docile leopard sharks.
 Or, for a bona fide bucket list adventure, cage-dive with great white sharks!

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.